Software-Development-Guidelines/wordpress-assets/readme/README.md

 See readme.txt for installation details.

 ## Roadmap
-(Information to users about the finish and next milestones.)
+(Information to users about the next milestones.
+Once it is released, move the content to Upgrade Notice.)

-* 0.2 Another change.
+* 2.0 Another change.
-* 0.1 Initial release.
+* 1.2 Another change.

 ## Changelog
 [Changelog guidelines](readme/docs/changelog/CHANGELOG.md)